 AP Music Theory Score Calculator 2026

 Enter your multiple-choice and free-response raw points to predict your overall AP Music Theory score (1–5) for the 2026 exam cycle.
-This calculator uses the confirmed 2025 raw-score conversion curve—the most recent national data available—to deliver the most accurate prediction possible.
+This calculator uses the current official exam structure and the latest published College Board score-distribution data to provide an estimated 2026 score prediction.

 Jump to Calculator →